afreensafdar/React-Todolist-Deploy/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App-# To-Do-App-in-React-code

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a simple To Do Application in react.
+This is a fun project to do for beginners who are trying to learn and get their hands dirty on React.
+In this application, I've used React components, React forms, event handlers etc. It is a very easy quick application to do.

 ## Available Scripts

 In the project directory, you can run:

+### `npm create-react-app [APP_NAME]`
 ### `npm start`

 Runs the app in the development mode.\